How to Manage Your Home Medicine Cabinet Properly — A Practical Guide

 Prescription Medicines

-Keep a separate shelf or container for prescribed medicines — clearly labelled with who takes them and the correct dosage.
+Keep a separate shelf or container for medicines prescribed by a doctor — clearly labelled with who takes them and at what dosage.

-How to Organise Your Cabinet Step by Step
+How to Organise Your Medicine Cabinet Step by Step

 1. Take Everything Out

-Empty the cabinet completely and spread the contents on a table.
-This is the only way to see what you actually have.
+Empty the medicine cabinet and lay the contents out on a table.
+This is the only way to see what is really in it.

 2. Check Expiry Dates

 Go through every package.
-Set aside anything that has expired — you can return expired medicines to most pharmacies for safe disposal.
+Set aside anything that has expired in a separate bag — you can take it to a pharmacy for disposal.

 3. Sort by Category

-Group medicines by purpose: pain relief, cold & flu, allergies, first-aid supplies, etc. This makes it much faster to find what you need.
+Group medicines by purpose: pain relief, colds, allergies, dressings, etc. This makes it easier to find what you need quickly.

 4. Note What Is Missing

-Check what needs replacing — perhaps the plasters have run out or the fever reducer is low.
+Check what is missing — perhaps the plasters or fever-reducing medicines have run out.
 Make a shopping list.

-Arrange medicines logically in the cabinet.
-The items you use most often should be easiest to reach.
+Put the medicines back in the cabinet in a logical order.
+The items you use most often should be easy to reach.

 How to Store Medicines Properly

-Correct storage is key to keeping medicines effective:
+Correct medicine storage is key to keeping medicines effective:

-- Temperature — most medicines should be stored at room temperature (15–25 °C).
-Some require refrigeration — always check the leaflet.
+- Temperature — most medicines should be stored at room temperature (15–25°C).
+Some require refrigeration — check the patient information leaflet.

 - Humidity — the bathroom is the worst place for a medicine cabinet!
-Steam and moisture speed up degradation.
+Moisture and steam make medicines degrade faster.

 - Light — medicines should be protected from direct sunlight.

-- Child safety — keep your cabinet out of reach of young children.
+- Children’s access — the medicine cabinet should be kept out of reach of young children.

 How Often Should You Review Your Cabinet?

-We recommend a check-up every 3 months.
-This way no expired package lingers for too long.
-Pick a fixed day — for example the first weekend of each quarter.
+We recommend a review every 3 months.
+This way, no expired package will sit around for too long.
+It is worth choosing a regular day — for example, the first weekend of each quarter.

 How mojApteczka Can Help